ssophwang/ssophwang/README.md

   </a>
 </div>

 I'm a high school junior that enjoys coding and open-source.
 I have a small army of Discord Bots (all made using Discord.py) and am currently getting into Rust!
 I also want to create a personal website but I'm struggling to find the time. 😅

+I speak English, Chinese, Python, C++, LaTex, and Markdown fluently, and HTML/CSS, Java, and Rust conversationally.

 Other than programming, I enjoy art and photography, a lot of which you can find on my [Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)!
 I also play viola and am really into math and 3D printing.
 My friends would probably describe me as an all-around nerd and goofball :P